 “We met at Glide,” Williams, 82, said of Buffett at a gathering to watch auction results last night in San Francisco.
 “He just said, ‘I haven’t seen anything like this.’”

-Buffett is chairman and chief executive officer of Omaha, Nebraska-based Berkshire Hathaway Inc. (A) He earned his fortune and reputation investing in out-of-favor stocks, transforming his firm from a failing textile mill into a $200 billion seller of insurance, energy and freight hauling.
+Buffett is chairman and chief executive officer of Omaha, Nebraska-based Berkshire Hathaway Inc. (A:US) He earned his fortune and reputation investing in out-of-favor stocks, transforming his firm from a failing textile mill into a $200 billion seller of insurance, energy and freight hauling.
 He has pledged almost all of his wealth to charity.